craigvear/Seven_Pleasures_of_Pris/README.md

 Thanks to Jonathon Eato for his kind permission in letting us use the recordings of his saxophone as source material for this album.

-## About the Patch
+## About the Code

-This patch controls the wheel movement and sound generation of a single robot in the duet.
+The Max patch controls the wheel movement and sound generation of a single robot in the duet.
+A seperate python script controls the robot movement through OSC data transmission from this main patch.

 The AI embedded in this patch is based on the principle of Embodied intelligence in which the AI behaviour inside the domain of musicking is perceived to be creative and co-operative.